Our Kansas City law firm handles personal injury cases on a contingency fee basis.

 Our contingent fee agreements include case expenses, litigation costs and court fees, which means our law firm advances all these costs for our injury clients.
 These expenses can include the lawsuit filing fee, expert witness fees, deposition and mediation costs, costs for medical records, and other such expenses.
 Again, this shifts the risk of recovery in the suit from the law firm to the client because, if there is no award through settlement or judgment, our will receive no fee and no reimbursement of these costs.

 Still have questions about your injury claim in Missouri or Kansas?
+Let us help answer them.
 For more information, please download a FREE copy of my book, Crash Course, which includes the 9 mistakes that can wreck your injury claim in Missouri and Kansas.

-You can also contact our Kansas City personal injury firm by calling (816) 203-0143 or by filling out a form below.
+You can also contact our Kansas City personal injury firm by calling (816) 203-0143 or by filling out a form on our website or using our chat feature.
 Contacting us is FREE and confidential, and there is no obligation to hire our firm.
 We would be happy to try to assist you.